BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 Potter (nothing against it, I&rsquo;ve just never had a chance to read the books or watch the movies), but I must admit that the area was very immersive.
 I felt like that I was inside of a medieval fantasy land.
-The giant castle that houses *Harry Potter and the Forbidden Journey* ride was colossal.
+The giant castle that houses the *Harry Potter and the Forbidden Journey* ride was colossal.
 It reminded me of the castles found in the game *Dark Souls*.

 <figure>